Funville Web Tour

 - Through Let’s Play Math blog and Math You Can Play books, Denise Gaskins strives to awaken parents’ and children’s minds to the beauty and wonder of mathematics.
 Math is a game, playing with ideas!

 - March 15 – Kathy Cordeiro from AwesomeMath asks the authors about collaboration, making mistakes, and math cultures.
 “There are multiple times in the story when we encounter someone making a mistake.
 In fact, there is one mistake that happens early in the book and never gets “fixed” because the character that makes it has a non-invertible power.”

 - AwesomeMath is devoted to providing enriching experiences in mathematics for intellectually curious learners.
 Through summer camps, publications, curriculum, and competitions AwesomeMath fosters a community that values critical thinking, creativity, passionate problem solving, and lifetime mathematical learning.

 - March 16 – John Stevens shared an introduction to Funville Adventures with the readers of the Table Talk Math newsletter.

 - John Stevens is an educational technology coach for Chaffey Joint Union High School District who has also taught high school Geometry, Algebra 1, middle school Math, Service Learning, and Robotics, Engineering, and Design since 2006.
 He has served as the go-to guy for trying new, crazy, and often untested ideas to see how well they will work.
 He blogs at Table Talk Math.

-If you have a web page, a blog, a podcast, a community, or another way to share mathematics, we would like to invite you to take part in the Funville web tour.
-Please email email@example.com to join the adventure!
+If you have a web page, a blog, a podcast, a community, or another way to share mathematics, we would like to invite you to come play with us in Funville.
+Please email firstname.lastname@example.org to join the adventure!